 in the absence of the normal magnetic field.*

-entire perimeter of our solar system has been constructed.
+entire perimeter of our Solar System has been built.
+This becomes

-the largest scientific experiment in history - powerful enough to accelerate
+the single largest experiment in history – powerful enough to accelerate

-The electromagnetic, weak and strong nuclear forces (three of the four
+The electromagnetic, weak and strong nuclear force (three of the four

-fundamental forces in the Universe) can be observed for the first time
+fundamental forces) are viewed for the first time

 at precisely the same strength: becoming effectively different aspects